Climate Change

 Technology

-• Increased cost of installing energy-efficient equipment.
+• Increased cost of installing energy-efficient manufacturing equipment.

 Improving environmental awareness of stakeholders (Transition Risks)